 More information: >Buick Achievers Scholarship Program

 California Adolescent Nutrition and Fitness Program

 Undergraduate and graduate scholarships are available for California African-American, American Indian, Alaska Native, Asian-American, Pacific Islander or Latino/Hispanic students expressing financial need to study nutrition, physical education or culinary arts in the state of California.
 Checks will be mailed to the educational institution and are to be used toward tuition and fees.

 More information: California Adolescent Nutrition and Fitness Program

 Comcast Leaders and Achievers® Scholarship Program

-Nominations for the Comcast Leaders and Achievers® Scholarship Program are currently being accepted.
-This program is a nomination-based award and only one student per school may be nominated by their principal or guidance counselor.
+The Comcast Leaders and Achievers® Scholarship Program is a nomination-based award and only one student per school may be nominated by their principal or guidance counselor.
 The Comcast Leaders and Achievers® Scholarship Program, funded through the Comcast Foundation, recognizes high school seniors from Comcast communities for their commitment to community service, academics, and demonstrated leadership.
 To acknowledge these accomplishments, recipients of the award will receive a one-time grant of $1,000.

 Conference on Asian Pacific American Leadership (CAPAL)